J-Fo-S/deep-learning-or-unlearning-experiments/code/mac-vm-jetsontx2-setup/README.md

 This is an awkward setup.
 With the Virtualbox required for running the jetpack install manager (flash and package transfer), a lot of hangups with connecting the host vm, host and jetson.
-Several different stories of success are out there, but my experience had even more problems, so try those first and then mine if problems persist
+Several different stories of success are out there, but my experience had even more problems, so try those first and then mine if problems persist.

+to ssh into host from vm, just ```sudo apt-get openssh-server``` and note the address on the ```ifconfig``` command.
+Should work just like that.
+To ssh from vm to host, go to the share folder of OSX and allow remote login.
+Then set up a 2nd adapter network in the VM with NAT. ```arp -an``` should show a local address like 10.0.3.2 or something similar, which should be ssh-able.

 Start here: https://github.com/KleinYuan/tx2-flash